False beliefs about mental illness can cause significant problems. Learn what you can do about stigma.By Mayo Clinic Staff

 - Get treatment.
 You may be reluctant to admit you need treatment.
 Don't let the fear of being labeled with a mental illness prevent you from seeking help.
 Treatment can provide relief by identifying what's wrong and reducing symptoms that interfere with your work and personal life.

 - Don't let stigma create self-doubt and shame.
 Stigma doesn't just come from others.
 You may mistakenly believe that your condition is a sign of personal weakness or that you should be able to control it without help.
-Seeking psychological counseling, educating yourself about your condition and connecting with others with mental illness can help you gain self-esteem and overcome destructive self-judgment.
+Seeking counseling, educating yourself about your condition and connecting with others who have mental illness can help you gain self-esteem and overcome destructive self-judgment.

 - Don't isolate yourself.
 If you have a mental illness, you may be reluctant to tell anyone about it.
 Your family, friends, clergy or members of your community can offer you support if they know about your mental illness.
 Reach out to people you trust for the compassion, support and understanding you need.